 The PS VR follow-up we've all been waiting for is finally coming.
 Sony announced that it's working on a next-gen successor to its PS VR headset, which will work with the PlayStation 5.
 That's great news for players who have been enjoying games like Hitman 3 in PS VR who hunger for a more powerful device that's less cumbersome to set up.

-While Sony hasn't shared exact details or pictures of the device, the company did reveal plenty of details about what players can expect.
+While Sony hasn't shared exact details or pictures of the device, the company did reveal plenty of details about what players can expect — including what the controllers look like.
 Judging by the early information, the new device already sounds like a major improvement over the serviceable, but limited PS VR.
 Here's everything you need to know about the next-generation of Sony VR.

 When is the PS5 VR release date?